jumpnow/jumpnowtek-site/_posts/2015-06-08-BeagleBone-Systems-with-Yocto.md

 Yocto is a set of tools for building a custom embedded Linux distribution.
 The systems are usually targeted at particular applications like commercial products.

-Yocto uses what it calls **meta-layers** to define the configuration for a system build.
+Yocto uses **meta-layers** to define the configuration for a system build.
 Within each meta-layer are recipes, classes and configuration files that support the primary build tool, a python framework called **bitbake**.

-The Yocto system, while very powerful, does have a substantial learning curve.
-You may want to look at another popular tool for building embedded systems [Buildroot][buildroot-bbb].

 The [meta-bbb][meta-bbb] layer generates some basic systems with packages that support C, C++, [Qt5][qt], Perl and Python development, the languages and tools I commonly use.
 Other languages are supported of course.